Sard's theorem: Statement

 has rank less than $m$ as a linear transformation.
 If $k\geq \max\{n-m+1,1\}$, then Sard's theorem asserts that the image of $X$ has measure zero as a subset of $M$.
 This formulation of the result follows from the version for Euclidean spaces by taking a countable set of coordinate patches.
 The conclusion of the theorem is a local statement, since a countable union of sets of measure zero is a set of measure zero, and the property of a subset of a coordinate patch having zero measure is invariant under diffeomorphism.

+Idea of the proof

+A standard proof of Sard's theorem proceeds by reducing the global statement to a local one, and then analyzing the critical set according to how many derivatives vanish at a point.